FUTURE COMPLICATION FROM TBI INCREASED DEMENTIA RISK – MN LAWYERS

 TBI patients need long-term monitoring

-Dementia has become one of the biggest health burdens of our time, affecting more than 47 million people worldwide.
+Dementia has become one of the biggest health burdens of our time.
+It affects more than 47 million people worldwide.
 By 2030, this number is expected to rise to 75 million.
-Dr. Raj and colleagues believe that their findings indicate that TBI sparks a process that leads to dementia later in life, but further studies are needed to pinpoint the exact mechanisms behind this process.
-“It is a tragedy when an adult of working age develops dementia after recovering from a brain injury, not just for the patient and their families, but it also negatively impacts the whole society,” says Dr. Raj.
+Dr. Raj and colleagues believe their findings indicate that TBI sparks a process that leads to dementia later in life.
+However, further studies are needed to pinpoint the exact mechanisms behind this process.
+“It is a tragedy when an adult of working age develops dementia after recovering from a brain injury.
+If effects not just the patient and their families, but it also negatively impacts the whole society,” says Dr. Raj.
 “In the future, it will be increasingly important to prevent TBIs and to develop rehabilitation and long-term monitoring for TBI patients.”